 Foreigners and Becoming the Director of a Hong Kong Company

 The director can be any person and possess the nationality of any country unless the contrary is mentioned in the Company’s Articles of Association.
-There are no local resident requirements which are mandatory.
+There are no local mandatory resident requirements.
 The foreigners can operate their offices from offshore locations as well.
 A minimum of one director is required; an unlimited number of directors are allowed.
 The director must be above the age of 18 years and not convicted of any malpractices or thefts.

 Directors do not have to be shareholders of the company.
 Companies also have to appoint a company secretary who cannot be a shareholder or director of the company.
 The responsibility of the CS is to look after the records and statutory books of the company.